 I think we judge.
-We all judge, even if we don’t like to admit it, and that’s okay.
-Or is it?
+We all judge, meaning we’re all judgmental, even if we don’t like to admit it.
+And that’s okay—or is it?

 I generally think of myself as pretty open-minded.
 I think people should embrace whatever viewpoints they want to embrace, as long as they’re not channelling those views into harmful actions against others.
 If I don’t like it, that’s okay; it’s really none of my business.